Ryan6y/mcb185_homework/participation.md

 	+ we finished the assesment together
 - Week 3
 	+ Attended class on Tuesday
+	+ Attended class on Thursday
+	+ Demo in front of class
+	+
 - Week 4
 - Week 5
 - Week 6